ethanyu68/Ensemble-Dehazing-Network/readme.txt

 5. utils.py: function codes that can be used through the application.
-6.1. dense_deep_residual_AT_adaptive.py: the network structure for our "EDN-AT" model
+6.1. dense_deep_residual_AT_adaptive.py: the network structure for our "EDN-AT" model 6.2. dense_deep_residual_AT_adaptive.py: the network structure for our "EDN-AT" model 6.3. dense_deep_residual_AT_adaptive.py: the network structure for our "EDN-AT" model